 If your retail shop has windows facing the main street, you can attract passerby and potential clients with QR Codes on shop windows.

 In this digital age and time, as a retailer, you must go the extra mile to ensure your customers have a better shopping experience so that they keep returning.
-While you have to be prudent, you also have to be clever enough to leverage new technologies that engross your walk-in customers with your products and services.
-Even outside the store, even when your shop is closed, even when walkers just pass by your store.
+While you must be prudent, you also have to be clever enough to leverage new technologies that engross your walk-in customers with your products and services.
+Even outside the store, even when your shop is closed, even when walkers pass by your store.

 QR Codes on store windows can help you connect your in-store services with your customers through a digital medium.

 They can store unique digital content that can pique the curiosity of your customers in several ways without increasing your marketing cost or changing any existing sales pattern.

 QR Codes capabilities in retail stores

 QR or Quick Response Codes are a type of barcode that has gained significant attention of late.
 The key reasons are their adaptability and flexibility to hold different types of custom information, besides having an unusual appearance.
 You are already familiar with the traditional barcodes, as you may have scanned them at your payment counter.
 QR Codes are also readable but with a twist – you can scan them with smartphone cameras.

 This means, with QR Codes, you can engage everyone who passes right by your shop window.
 QR codes can retain more content than barcodes, as many as 7000 characters.
 Furthermore, they can store a wide range of digital content, such as Maps, website URLs, audio, video, text, PDF, and images.